IBM Logo

-The company is a well-known software and hardware developer; its manufacturability and availability of products are reflected in the modern emblem.
-The IBM logo symbolizes efficiency, speed, and quality, which is the main asset of the brand’s products.
+The company is a well-known software and hardware developer; its product manufacturability and availability are reflected in the modern emblem.
+The IBM logo symbolizes efficiency, speed, and quality, which are the brand’s main assets.

 IBM: Brand overview